-The Single Search bar enables you to search across all University of Divinity library collections.
+The search bar enables you to search across all University of Divinity library collections.
 This includes all of the Library Hub’s electronic resources as well as the print holdings of University of Divinity Libraries.
 All students, staff and other members of the University are entitled to access these resources and borrow from these libraries.

 Search filters or limiters are a powerful tool to help narrow down your search results meaning you won't have to look through mountains of irrelevant records to find what you’re looking for.
-By using the filters in the left column of your search results, you can limit your search results to a single library, or expand it to include University of Divinity Libraries, Victorian Libraries, or Libraries Worldwide.
+By using the filters in the left column of your search results, you can limit your search results to a single library, or expand it to include University of Divinity Libraries or Libraries Worldwide.
 This search functionality is based on WorldCat, the world’s most comprehensive library database, enabling users to identify resources held in library collections around the world.

 Because of the extensive nature of the databases being searched some filters need to be applied so that the most relevant material for you research is being displayed.